cnsfeir/cumplo-spotter/README.md

 ## To-Do
-- Calculate the monthly profit rate for credits with multiple instalments.
+- Calculate the monthly profit rate for credits with **multiple instalments**.
+- Add a `limit` parameter to get only the first `N` investment opportunities.